 Alexander found distiller Christoph Keller, who was renowned for his fruit brandies.
 Christoph was also drawn by the challenge of breathing new life into this gin and the pair began their journey.
 Montgomery Collins’ Black Forest Gin was to be reborn.

-The problem with recreating a gin is trying to find information about the original product.
+The task when recreating a gin is trying to find information about the original product.
 With only rudimental records and no original recipe, just descriptions of eyewitnesses and a few key facts such as the use of spruce fruits, classical gin ingredients and lingonberries, the pair decided to recreate the gin as best they could.

-Remembering the innovation behind and early days of Monkey 47 Gin, Stein recalls “We didn’t want to create a “brand,” but rather, the best gin possible.
+Remembering the innovation behind and early days of Monkey 47 Gin, Stein recalls “We didn’t want to create a “brand,” but rather the best gin possible.
 We set out to produce aromas, not alcohol.
-For that reason, we shouldn’t be mistaken for typical “spirits producers” or “liquor entrepreneurs”; we are schnapps distillers to the core and, like a parfumeur, constantly on the hunt for aromas and fragrances.
-Simply put the plan was and is: Quality!”
+For that reason, we shouldn’t be mistaken for typical “spirits producers” or “liquor entrepreneurs”; we are schnapps distillers to the core and, like a perfumer, constantly on the hunt for aromas and fragrances.
+Simply put the plan was and is quality!”

-After two years of development, the duo chose a recipe that they considered to be the ideal gin.
+After two years of development, the duo chose a recipe their perfect recipe.
 Classic dry gin, interpreted in an entirely new and eccentric way.
-There are 47 ingredients that have found their way into the Monkey 47 Gin recipe.
-Including angelica root, acacia flowers, bramble leaves, lingonberries and spruce shoots, which all come from the Black Forest.
-They take juniper berries from the Mediterranean which are known to be more aromatic as they receive four to six weeks more sun than their Tuscan and German cousins.
+There are 47 ingredients that have found their way into the Monkey 47 Gin recipe, including angelica root, acacia flowers, bramble leaves, lingonberries and spruce shoots, all of which come from the Black Forest.
+Juniper berries come from the Mediterranean (they’re known to be more aromatic as they receive four to six weeks more sun than their Tuscan and German cousins).

-Amongst the botanicals there are six different types of pepper, acacia, Acorus Calamus, almond, angelica, bitter orange, blackberry, cardamom, cassia, chamomile, cinnamon, lemon verbena, cloves, coriander, cranberries, cubeb, dog rose, elderflower, ginger, Grains of Paradise, hawthorn berries, hibiscus abelmoshus, hibiscus syriacus, honeysuckle, jasmine, Kaffir lime, lavender, lemon, lemon balm, lemongrass, licorice, lingonberries, Mondara Didyma, nutmeg, orris, pimento, pomelo, rosehip, sage, sloe, spruce… Yep.
+Amongst the botanicals there are six different types of pepper, as well as Acorus calamus, almond, angelica, bitter orange, blackberry, cardamom, cassia, chamomile, cinnamon, lemon verbena, cloves, coriander, cranberries, cubeb, dog rose, elderflower, ginger, Grains of Paradise, hawthorn berries, hibiscus abelmoschus, hibiscus syriacus, honeysuckle, jasmine, Kaffir lime, lavender, lemon, lemon balm, lemongrass, liquorice, Monarda Didyma, nutmeg, orris, pimento, pomelo, rosehip, sage, sloe… Yep.
 Long list!

-Stein describes lingonberries as being the ideal botanical in gin, as it inherently has a combination of flavours that already exist in many gins.
-Namely a refreshing acidity, lasting bitterness and slight sweetness.
-We agree.
+Stein describes lingonberries as being the ideal botanical in gin, as it inherently has a combination of the flavours that have always defined the spirit, namely a refreshing acidity, lasting bitterness and slight sweetness.

 As to how it’s made?
 The ingredients are steeped in French made molasses alcohol 36 hours prior to distillation.
 For the first five years the distilling happens in what can only be described as a beautiful old Arnold Holstein still.
-The team combined traditional maceration and distillation techniques, as well as vapour infusing certain ingredients to gather precise amounts of the more volatile botanicals and accentuate certain flavours.
+The team combine traditional maceration and distillation techniques with vapour infusion to gather precise amounts of the more volatile botanicals and accentuate certain flavours.
 Over the duration of 2015, the duo worked with Arnold Holstein, developing a new one-of-a-kind distillery.

-Once created, the distilled spirit is rested for three months in earthenware containers and then cut with soft water from the Black Forest to 47% ABV before being sealed in 500ml bottles.
+Once created, the distilled spirit is rested for three months in earthenware containers and then cut to 47% ABV with soft water from the Black Forest to before being sealed in 500ml bottles.

-The zingy citrus is assertive to taste upfront, but gives way to a rich bouquet of flavours where it is joined by herbal juniper, juicy lignonberries, sweet liquorice, cardamom and as well as more hibiscus-like floral touches.
-Can you taste all 47 botanicals? no. Are they all doing something in there?
-Definitely.
+The zingy citrus is assertive to taste upfront, but gives way to a rich bouquet of flavours including herbal juniper, juicy lingonberries, sweet liquorice, cardamom and hibiscus-like floral touches.
+Can you taste all 47 botanicals?
+No. Are they all doing something in there?
+Definitely!
 It’s a hugely complex, rich (and as an aside very smooth) gin and very difficult to pigeonhole into a brief tasting note.

 Each year, the distillery also releases a limited edition Distiller’s Cut bottling.
-The idea behind the distillers cut is to harness the inherent Monkey 47 flavour profile and accentuate a certain aspect of it by adding a signature (more dominant) new botanical to the line up, which they refer to as their “species rara”.
-In 2015, the duo used Spignel to create one of our favourite releases of the year, having been introduced to it at a wedding of a friend, a certain Mr Hardy Happle.
+The idea behind the Distillers Cut is to harness the inherent Monkey 47 flavour profile and accentuate a certain aspect of it by adding a signature (more dominant) new botanical to the line up, which they refer to as their “species rara”.
+In 2015, the duo used Spignel to create one of our favourite releases of the year, having been introduced to it at a wedding of their friend, a certain Mr Hardy Happle.

-Apart from belonging to a family of renowned Black Forest ski jumpers Hardy Happle is a freelance architect with a penchant for listed cultural assets such as an old farmstead built in 1601, which Happle bought in 2007.
-On the meadows around the old farmstead, Happle noticed the huge quantities of spignel plants which smelled similar to Gin.
-Happle suggested to Christoph Keller that he use the Spignel in Monkey 47 and in midsummer 2015 around two dozen harvesters (with herb and monkey expertise) gathered on the hillside hand-picking large quantities of the wild spignel seeds, which were later dried for distillation.
+Hardy Happle is a freelance architect with a penchant for listed cultural assets such as an old farmstead built in 1601, which Happle bought in 2007.
+On the meadows around the old farmstead, Happle noticed the huge quantities of spignel plants, remaking that they smelt similar to Gin.
+Happle suggested to Christoph Keller that he use the Spignel in Monkey 47 and in midsummer 2015 around two dozen harvesters (with herb and Monkey expertise) gathered on the hillside, hand-picking large quantities of the wild spignel seeds, which were later dried for distillation.
 (Watch the second video at the end of this article to see this all in action)

 We feel it’s at its best in a dry Martini (4 to 1).
 It is also worth noting that due to the unfiltered, concentrated nature of the gin, it louches in a G&T so if that is happening for you – don’t fret, that’s normal, just enjoy it!

-The Monkey 47 Gin bottles are in themselves a treat and if ever there has been a better packaging for gin, we have yet to see it.
+The Monkey 47 Gin bottles are in themselves a treat and were – at the time of its release – the best packaging for gin around.
 The old pharmacy style shape with brown glass and a ring around the cork complete a package that is hard not to admire.
 They have considered each element and refined it to such an acute extent that, quite simply, if one conceders all the elements that go into evaluating a gin (concept, production methods and makers, depth flavour, spirit quality, packaging and price point) – Monkey 47 Gin is quite easily one of the best gins in the world.
-Very few others come close to the ensemble Alex Stein and Chistoph Keller have achieved here.
+Very few others come close to the ensemble Alex Stein and Chistopher Keller have achieved here.